ummaycoc/wc.apl/README.md

 A recent blog post that bubbled up on [r/programming](https://www.reddit.com/r/programming) entitled [Beating C With 80 Lines Of Haskell: Wc](https://chrispenner.ca/posts/wc) inspired me to see how effective APL would be in solving this problem.

 ### But Why APL?
 Why not?
 I was told by older students during my university years to avoid APL and any internship or co-op opportunities that used it.
 Turns out that was bad advice, at least for me--I can see how it might not be other folks' cup of tea, but it is definitely something I like.
 A few years back I had the opportunity to finally play with an APL derivative K (I got a job at a small K shop).
-I liked K but had to move on job wise.
-I recently downloaded a free personal copy of [Dyalog](https://www.dyalog.com) and have been playing around with it while reading through [Mastering Dyalog APL](https://www.dyalog.com/mastering-dyalog-apl.htm) by Bernard Legrand (only a few chapters in so far).
+I liked K, but had to move on job wise.
+I recently downloaded a free personal copy of [Dyalog](https://www.dyalog.com) and have been playing around with it while reading through [Mastering Dyalog APL](https://www.dyalog.com/mastering-dyalog-apl.htm) by Bernard Legrand; I'm only a few chapters in so far.
 I find APL friendlier to use than K and enjoy it a great deal, so this seemed like a good excuse to figure out how to do file I/O while searching through the book's PDF and flexing google-fu.

 ## On with the code
-Just like Chris Penner's original article, I'm comparing against the OSX version of `wc` that shipped with my machine.
+Just like Chris Penner's original article, I'm benchmarking against the OSX version of `wc` that shipped with my machine.
 Just like in the original article, I admit that there are likely faster versions of `wc`--I'm just comparing what I got.

 ### Counting Words
 Counting characters is trivial.
-Counting lines is almost as trivial, or is as trivial if we count `CRLF` as two lines--I chose the more trivial solution out of laziness. `CRLF` could be counted as one end of line with an additional three lines (warning: guesstimate).
+Counting lines is almost as trivial, and becomes as trivial if we count `CRLF` as two lines--I chose this solution out of laziness. `CRLF` could be counted as one end of line with an additional three lines (warning: guesstimate).

 Just as in the original post, the meat of the problem is in accurately counting words.
 The first step is counting the number of words in a single string.
-First let's make two definitions:
+First, let's make two definitions:
 ```
 nl←⎕UCS¨10 11 12 13  ⍝ Newline characters
 sp←nl,⎕UCS¨9 32  ⍝ Space characters
 ```
-The above doesn't look like "normal" programming languages because APL doesn't use the standard ASCII character set for its symbols/terms which means none of its names are stolen from you--if you name a variable `new` or `this` or `function` it won't clash with anything.
+The above doesn't look like "normal" programming languages because APL doesn't use the standard ASCII character set for its symbols/terms.
+This means none of its names are stolen from you--if you name a variable `new` or `this` or `function` it won't clash with anything.
 Note that it does use ASCII _symbols_ like `+` or `=` but there are no keywords using ASCII numbers/letters.

 An explanation of the above:
 1. `⍝` denotes a `//` style comment, it's called _lamp_ and it _illuminates_.
 2. `nl` and `sp` are variables with `nl` being newline characters and `sp` whitespace characters.
 In APL, `←` is assignment.
 Here we assign everything to the right of `nl` or `sp` to the variables `nl` and `sp`.
 3. `¨` will create a _derived function_ which will map the function _immediately_ to the left of `¨` across the value to the right.
-By _immediately_ to the left I mean you read as little as possible to the left to figure out what the lefthand argument is, but the righthand argument is the result of evaluating the _entire_ expression to the right, and this is how APL works in general--take as little as possible from the left but everything from the right.
+By _immediately_ to the left I mean you read as little as possible to the left to figure out what the lefthand argument--that is, take the simple, immediate value to the left but do not _compute_ anything to the left unless it's an expression in parentheses--but the righthand argument is the result of evaluating the _entire_ expression to the right, and this is how APL works in general--take as little as possible from the left but everything from the right.
-4. `⎕UCS` happens to be a function in Dyalog for getting unicode characters from numeric values.
+4. `⎕UCS` is a function in Dyalog for getting unicode characters from numeric values.
 5. The ravel function `,` will catenate its lefthand and righthand arguments, so `sp` contains the newlines in `nl` along with tab and space.

 Now that we know what constitutes a newline or a space we can figure out how to get `wc` results.
-Assume the input is stored in the variable `s`, we can even give it a concrete value for now: `s←'I am the model of a modern major general'`.
+Assuming the input is stored in the variable `s`, we can even give it a concrete value for now: `s←'I am the model of a modern major general'`.
 To find where the spaces are we use the membership function `∊` with `s∊sp`, which yields
 ```
 0 1 0 0 1 0 0 0 1 0 0 0 0 0 1 0 0 1 0 1 0 0 0 0 0 0 1 0 0 0 0 0 1 0 0 0 0 0 0 0
 ```
 telling us the exact position of any whitespace characters.
 We can negate the vector (turn `1`s into `0`s and vice versa) and use the partition function `⊆` to collect the words into an array of strings with `(~s∊sp)⊆s` (`~` is the negation function) and we can count the result using `≢(~s∊sp)⊆s`.
 The way the partition function works is it uses the boolean vector to strip out parts of its righthand argument based on runs of `1` in its lefthand argument (thanks to [u/olzd](https://www.reddit.com/user/olzd/) for pointing out `⊆` when I posted this article originally on [r/programming](https://www.reddit.com/r/programming/comments/dku13a/beating_c_with_dyalog_apl_wc/)).

 We only have one piece of input in the above calculation and so it is easy to turn it into a function.
-In APL we can make a **direct function** by using braces (I won't go into the differences in the two function types here but know that the book references above goes into some details).
+In APL we can make a **direct function** by using braces (I won't go into the differences in the two function types here but know that the book referenced above goes into some detail).
 So we can store this calculation in a variable with:
 ```
 words←{≢(~⍵∊sp)⊆⍵}
 ```
 In APL `⍺` (alpha) and `⍵` (omega) are the names of the left and right arguments to a direct function.
-We apply a function just like we do the built in primitive functions, we give it parameters: `words s`.
+We apply a function just like we do the built-in primitive functions; namely, we give it parameters: `words s`.
 One thing we can do is make `words` a bit more general and have it take _any_ boolean vector and count the partition of that vector (we don't need the characters, after all), and this then gives us:
 ```
 words←{≢(~⍵)⊆⍵}
 ```
 And so when we apply it to our string we will do it with `words s∊sp`.
-Just like with the built in parameters, `words` will be evaluated on the entire expression to the right which is `s∊sp`.
+Just like with the built-in primitive functions, `words` will be evaluated on the entire expression to the right which is `s∊sp`.
 This yields `9`.
 One thing to keep in mind is testing edge cases and, for the empty string we get `0`.

 #### WC via Partition (⊆)
-Now that we can count words in a string we can count words in a file.
+Now that we can count words in a string, we can count words in a file.
 We could just do this by reading in the entire file all at once and applying the `words` function and then counting the number of characters and the number of newlines.
 But that would be a bad idea--what if the file is 123GB in size?!
-Clearly we don't want to read that in all at once, instead we want to read it in a few blocks at a time.
-We're going to need a loop, and for that we need another type of function, a **procedural function** (again see the referenced book for details).
+Clearly we don't want to read that in all at once; instead we want to read it in a few blocks at a time.
+We're going to need a loop, and for that we need another type of function: a **procedural function** (again, see the referenced book for details).

 One computation issue, as mentioned in the original Haskell based blog post, is what happens if we split up the input in the middle of a word?
 Well, we just use the same technique used in that blog post.
 No, not monoids (though that is cool), just keeping track if the last character we saw was a non-space or not.
 If it was and the first new character is _also_ a non-space then we subtract one word from the count as we accumulate.